 The act also mandates that most derivatives that go through a clearinghouse must be traded through a regulated exchange or on a trading platform that meets specific requirements.
 This adds transparency to pricing.
 Rather than discussing the price with one dealer, a trader can see the market rate for a particular contract.

-Non-financial firms that use derivatives to hedge business risks--like an airline that buys oil swaps to limit its exposure to fluctuating prices--are typically exempt from the above regulations.
-While the derivatives industry has stated it supports the broad aims of Dodd-Frank, it has lobbied against specific rules (Bloomberg).
-For instance, in June 2012, derivatives players pushed back against a rule proposed by the CFTC (Reuters) to protect price discovery by requiring that exchanges only list derivatives for which more than 85 percent of trading volume is on the exchange.
-As of September 2013, the CFTC has finalized 61 rules, but has issued proposals on another 68 rules.
+Non-financial firms that use derivatives to hedge business risks—like an airline that buys oil swaps to limit its exposure to fluctuating prices—are typically exempt from the above regulations.
+While the derivatives industry has stated it supports the broad aims of Dodd-Frank, it has lobbied against specific rules.
+For instance, in June 2012, derivatives players pushed back against a rule proposed by the CFTC to protect price discovery by requiring that exchanges only list derivatives for which more than 85 percent of trading volume is on the exchange.
+As of September 2013, the CFTC has finalized sixty-one rules, but has issued proposals on another sixty-eight rules.

 Effect on U.S. Competitiveness

-Both Treasury Secretary Timothy Geithner and a commissioner of the CFTC warned of the potential for financial firms to take advantage of different derivatives regulations if rules are inconsistent (NYT).
+Both former Treasury secretary Timothy Geithner and a commissioner of the CFTC warned of the potential for financial firms to take advantage of different derivatives regulations if rules are inconsistent.
 The G20 continues to support the Financial Stability Board and implementation of the Basel III accords on banking capital.
-While U.S. regulatory officials are optimistic about achieving shared goals, they often acknowledge that individual countries will often tailor standards (PDF) rather than adopt a completely international framework.
+While U.S. regulatory officials are optimistic about achieving shared goals, they often acknowledge that individual countries will often tailor standards [PDF] rather than adopt a completely international framework.

 Republicans opposed to Dodd-Frank believe it would impede economic growth due to the cost and complexity of implementation, the possibility of reducing access to capital and credit, and by failing to eliminate TBTF.

 In the fall of 2008, CFR convened the Squam Lake Working Group on Financial Regulation (SLG).
-Dodd-Frank included several variations of the Squam Lake proposals (systemic regulator for financial markets (PDF), using exchanges and clearinghouses for derivatives, improved resolution options, etc.), but not all.
+Dodd-Frank included several variations of the Squam Lake proposals—a systemic regulator for financial markets [PDF] using exchanges and clearinghouses for derivatives, improved resolution options, etc.—but not all.